volodymyrprokopyuk/knowledge-base/programming/r.md

   parent
 - Assignment `<- ` creates a binding in the current environment
 - Super assignment `<<-` rebinds an existing name in the parent of a current environment
+- Active binding = access and assignment operations on objects in environment are programmed in R
 - Environment types
     - Global environment = user-defined funcitons and objects
     - Package environment = package external interface that exposes functions to a user